Transnistria – Brides and Bribes in Eastern Europe’s Breakaway Territory

 But Transnistria has more to offer than Lenin statues, hammers, sickles, and associated communist imagery.

-I mean, take a look at the photos, and draw your own conclusions.
+Take a look at the photos, and draw your own conclusions.

 Practical Information About Transnistria

 I’ll just offer my own experience here.
 Transnistria is definitely an area of flux, and at the borders things change frequently.
-I drove into the area, crossing the border between Chisinau (capital city of The Republic of Molodova), and Tiraspol (capital city of Transnistria).
+I drove into the area, crossing the border between Chisinau (capital city of The Republic of Moldova), and Tiraspol (capital city of Transnistria).
 Hot tip – when you are asked if your car is a company car, say yes.
 In that case, the fee payable is just 5 Euros.
 There is no fee for the visa.
 Everything at this border was straight forward, even professional.

 However, I would suggest you register with the militia in Tiraspol if you intend on staying overnight.
 The guys at the border will give you the address.
 Day trippers need not worry.
 There are different procedures involved with regards to catching the train into Transnistria from either Chisinau or Kiev, so perhaps do some current research – or even better, ask the question in the comments below – I’m sure someone will help out.

 I would also add that as a driver of a foreign car, you may be seen as an easy target for bribes.
 It happened to me.
 Long story.
-But hey, when you’re in an unrecognised militartised area deep in Eastern Europe, you sort of expect to pay a bribe here and there.
+But hey, when you’re in an unrecognised militarised area deep in Eastern Europe, you sort of expect to pay a bribe here and there.
 No big deal.

 It’s just like home.